What happened to the Olympic millions for breaking?

 “The WDSF has done an outstanding job in building breaking […] reaching out to the breaking community and involving them in the Olympic pathway towards Paris,” IOC Sports Director Kit McConnell said at a press conference in 2023.
 At that time it became clear that breaking would not be heading to LA in 2028.

-After the Games, Bach added: “I would like to thank the WDSF for being such a reliable partner in spreading the Olympic spirit around the world.”
+After the Games, IOC president Thomas Bach added: “I would like to thank the WDSF for being such a reliable partner in spreading the Olympic spirit around the world.”
 Even after SRF Investigativ confronted the IOC with its investigation, the IOC maintained that the federation had done an excellent job.

 Athletes are the ones to suffer